 Summary

 The Excel FREQUENCY function returns how often numeric values occurred within the ranges you specify in a bin table of a set of data or dataset.
 It will calculate and return a frequency distribution.
 This function returns the distribution as a vertical array of numbers that represent a count per bin.
-Remember one thing the FREQUENCY function always returns an array with one more item than bins in the bins_array.
-This is by design, to catch any values greater than the largest value in the bins_array.
+Remember one thing, the FREQUENCY function always returns an array with one more item than bins in the bins_array.
+This is designed to catch any values greater than the largest value in the bins_array.

 Syntax